AutoSail-MDH/autosail/ROS2/rudder_path/README.md

 ## Prerequisites

-This application assumes the topics mentioned for each of the inputs is receiving data.
+This application assumes the topics mentioned for each of the inputs contains data.

 ## Setup